 1Password is a well-designed product that really shines with its ease of use.
 In addition to having a pretty design, 1Password has some very unique features that make it a favorite among techie nerds.
 First, it favors a simple path and is easy to set up on your PC, either with local files or via a syncing system that runs through a cloud service.
 If you go the syncing route, you’ll have to pay a one-time setup fee of $50, but this option is unique in that it doesn't use an annual fee system.
 With just the one-time payment, you're up and running—and using the app on your tablets, phones, and computers.
 It also includes a digital wallet for storing credit card and addresses for easy entry at checkout when purchasing items and services online.

 When it comes to password management, there are many options available, but they all have a common theme: centrally-managed apps with a single-password entry system—and the ability to beef up security even further with two-factor authentication protection—that allow your clinic to manage passwords centrally.
 That way, you can maintain secure, complex passwords while ensuring everyone has access to those passwords and their associated systems.
+On that note, we'd be remiss not to point out the importance of creating secure passwords in the first place.
+For tips on how to do that, check out this article.

 2. File Encryption and Data Backups